 Based on the hourly rate, the UX stage will cost you anywhere between $1,200 and $20,000 ($15-50*80 or 250 hours).

 Step 2.
 Create an Awesome Design

-In eCommerce, design is everything – which means Magento migration is a great time to make your store prettier and better at a relatively low cost (since you’ll be redesigning it anyway).
+In eCommerce, the design is everything.
+This means Magento commerce migration is a great time to make your store prettier and better at a relatively low cost (since you’ll be redesigning it anyway).